monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 $\implies$ **Since t-value > critical t-value, and p-value < α, <font color=#FF0000>H<sub>0</sub> is rejected.</font>**
 - **There is a significant difference** in the mean sales between Promotion 1 and Promotion 2.
 Promotion 1 mean > Promotion 2 mean.
+- The 99% confidence interval for the mean sales of Promotion 1 is (206.02, 258.78), while the 99% confidence interval for Promotion 2 is (166.59, 212.05).
+Since these intervals do not overlap, it provides further evidence that the mean sales between the two promotions are significantly different.
 - **The chance of type I error** (rejecting a correct H<sub>0</sub>) **is small**: 0.00135 (0.14%).
 - Practical significance: Cohen's d of 0.706 indicates a **large effect size**.